liamcf44/northcoders-news-back-end/README.md

 The other tests are to check that each endpoint runs properly.

-These tests can be run with `npm test`.
+These tests can be run with heroku`npm test`.

 ### BUILT WITH